Buster Keaton: Film

-Silent film era
+Silent era

 Keaton spent the summers of 1908–1916 "at the 'Actor's Colony' in the Bluffton neighborhood of Muskegon, Michigan, along with other famous vaudevillians."

 In February 1917, he met Roscoe "Fatty" Arbuckle at the Talmadge Studios in New York City, where Arbuckle was under contract to Joseph M. Schenck.
 Joe Keaton disapproved of films, and Keaton also had reservations about the medium.
 During his first meeting with Arbuckle, he was asked to jump in and start acting.
 Keaton was such a natural in his first film, The Butcher Boy, he was hired on the spot.
 At the end of the day, he asked to borrow one of the cameras to get a feel for how it worked.
 He took the camera back to his hotel room where he dismantled and reassembled it by morning.
 Keaton later said that he was soon Arbuckle's second director and his entire gag department.
 He appeared in a total of 14 Arbuckle shorts, running into 1920.
 They were popular, and contrary to Keaton's later reputation as "The Great Stone Face", he often smiled and even laughed in them.
 Keaton and Arbuckle became close friends, and Keaton was one of the few people, along with Charlie Chaplin, to defend Arbuckle's character during accusations that he was responsible for the death of actress Virginia Rappe.
 (Arbuckle was eventually acquitted, with an apology from the jury for the ordeal he underwent.)

 In 1920, The Saphead was released, in which Keaton had his first starring role in a full-length feature film.
 It was based on a successful play, The New Henrietta, which had already been filmed once, under the title The Lamb, with Douglas Fairbanks playing the lead.
 After Keaton's successful work with Arbuckle, Schenck gave him his own production unit, Buster Keaton Productions.
-He made a series of 19 two-reel comedies, including One Week (1920), The Playhouse (1921), Cops (1922), and The Electric House (1922).
+He made a series of 19 two-reel comedies, including One Week (1920), The Playhouse (1921), Cops and The Electric House (both 1922).
 Keaton then moved to full-length features.